-Of course this violated the first rule of journalism – that if you report something unfavorable about someone or some institution, you must seek and report the response, and there is a refusal to respond, you must report that.
+Of course, this violated the first rule of journalism – that if you report something unfavorable about someone or some institution, you must seek and report the response, and if there is a refusal to respond, you must report that.

 I suspect that The Wall Street Journal may have sought comment from the Federal Reserve and that the Fed said it didn't want to talk about the issue and didn't even want to be quoted as saying it didn't want to talk about it.
 Refusing to comment would look incriminating.
 So the newspaper obliged the central bank, as it almost certainly would not do for any other subject of a news story.
 The newspaper simply omitted the crucial detail.

-GATA is full of specific questions journalists could put to governments and central banks if news organizations ever wanted to discover what really is going on in the gold market.
-Those questions are posted at GATA's internet site and will be linked in the internet posting of this presentation.
+GATA is full of specific questions journalists could put to governments and central banks if news organizations ever wanted to discover what is going on in the gold market.
+Those questions are posted on GATA's internet site and will be linked in the internet posting of this presentation.

 Consider the failure of mining companies to act in the interests of their investors and the countries whose natural resources they exploit.

 GATA has been alerting gold mining companies to the gold price suppression policy for 20 years now.
 GATA people have spoken at mining conferences in North America, Europe, Asia, and South Africa.
 A few mining companies – very few – have responded favorably, spoken publicly about the issue, and even supported GATA financially.
 But most mining companies have ignored the issue.
 It terrifies them.